MDAnalysis/UserGuide/doc/source/atomgroup.rst

 Methods
 -------

-Most of the analysis functionality in MDAnalysis is implemented in :ref:`the analysis module <analysis-label>`, but many interesting methods can be accessed from an :class:`~MDAnalysis.core.groups.AtomGroup` directly.
-For example, Bonds, Angles, Dihedrals and ImproperDihedrals :ref:`can be created from AtomGroups <topology-objects-label>`.
-Providing that required topology attributes are present, :ref:`a number of analysis methods are also available <topology-groupmethods-label>` to a :class:`~MDAnalysis.core.groups.AtomGroup`, :class:`~MDAnalysis.core.groups.ResidueGroup`, and :class:`~MDAnalysis.core.groups.SegmentGroup`.
+Most of the analysis functionality in MDAnalysis is implemented in :ref:`the analysis module <analysis>`, but many interesting methods can be accessed from an :class:`~MDAnalysis.core.groups.AtomGroup` directly.
+For example, Bonds, Angles, Dihedrals and ImproperDihedrals :ref:`can be created from AtomGroups <topology-objects>`.
+Providing that required topology attributes are present, :ref:`a number of analysis methods are also available <topology-groupmethods>` to a :class:`~MDAnalysis.core.groups.AtomGroup`, :class:`~MDAnalysis.core.groups.ResidueGroup`, and :class:`~MDAnalysis.core.groups.SegmentGroup`.